 Thomas R. Evans has served as a member of our Board since March 2012.
 From January 2014 through December 2015, Mr. Evans served as Advisor to the Board of Bankrate, Inc., a leading aggregator of financial rate information, and from March 2004 until December 2013, when he retired, Mr. Evans served as its President and Chief Executive Officer and a director.
 Mr. Evans served as a director of Millennial Media, Inc., a public mobile marketplace company, from 2014 to November 2015 and as a director of Future Fuel Corp., a public chemical manufacturing company, from 2005 until September 2015.
 Mr. Evans served as a director of Angie's List, Inc., an online platform that connects home service professionals to customers, from February 2016 to September 2017, including serving as its Chairman of the Board from October 2016 through September 2017, until it was merged with the HomeAdvisor business of IAC/InterActiveCorp.
 Mr. Evans currently serves as a director of ANGI Homeservices Inc. and serves as a member of its Audit Committee and Chairman of its Compensation Committee.
-As of February 2021, Mr. Evans also serves as a director of G Squared Ascend I Inc., a special purpose acquisition company, and serves as a member of its Audit, Compensation and Nominating and Corporate Governance Committees.
+From February 2021 to 2023, Mr. Evans also served as a director of G Squared Ascend I Inc., a special purpose acquisition company, and served as a member of its Audit, Compensation and Nominating and Corporate Governance Committees.
 Mr. Evans holds a B.S. in business administration from Arizona State University.

-Paul J. Hennessy has served as a member of our Board since April 2015.
-Since June 2016, Mr. Hennessy has served as Chief Executive Officer and member of the Board of Directors of Vroom, Inc., an online pre-owned car retailer.
+Paul J. Hennessy has served as our Chief Executive Officer since July 2022 and as a member of our Board since April 2015.
+From June 2016 until May 2022, Mr. Hennessy served as Chief Executive Officer and member of the Board of Directors of Vroom, Inc., an online pre-owned car retailer.
 Prior to joining Vroom, from April 2015 through June 2016, Mr. Hennessy served as Chief Executive Officer of priceline.com, a provider of online travel and travel related reservation and search services.
 From November 2011 to March 2015, Mr. Hennessy served as Chief Marketing Officer of Booking.com, an online booking accommodations provider.
 From July 2006 to October 2011, Mr. Hennessy was Chief Distribution Officer of priceline.com.
 Mr. Hennessy holds a B.S. in marketing management from Dominican College and an M.B.A. from Long Island University.

 Alfonse Upshaw has served as a member of our Board since December 2020.
 Mr. Upshaw is Senior Vice President and Chief Financial Officer, Northern California Market for Kaiser Foundation Health Plans and Hospitals (Kaiser Permanente).
 Mr. Upshaw also served as Senior Vice President, Corporate Controller & Chief Accounting Officer for Kaiser Permanente until January 2022.
 Previously, Mr. Upshaw was an audit partner with Deloitte where he served Fortune 500 public as well as high growth private clients in a variety of industries.
-Mr. Upshaw has served on not-for-profit boards and several advisory committees including the Black Directors Health Equity Agenda, Inc., Kennedy-King Memorial Scholarship Foundation, the UC Berkeley Center for Financial Reporting and Management, and the American Heart Association Research Roundtable.
-Mr. Upshaw holds a B.S. in Business Administration from the University of California, Berkeley and is a Certified Public Accountant, a member of the American Institute of Certified Public Accountants and a lifetime member of the National Association of Black Accountants.
-Inc.
+Mr. Upshaw has served on not-forprofit boards and several advisory committees including the Black Directors Health Equity Agenda, Inc., Kennedy-King Memorial Scholarship Foundation, the UC Berkeley Center for Financial Reporting and Management, and the American Heart Association Research Roundtable.
+Mr. Upshaw holds a B.S. in Business Administration from the University of California, Berkeley.
+He is a member of the American Institute of Certified Public Accountants and a lifetime member of the National Association of Black Accountants, Inc.